Eyelid Reduction Surgery (eye lift, blepharoplasty)

 By removing excess skin and bags, eyelid surgery, eyelid reduction or blepharoplasty can improve many of these problems.
 It cannot, however, totally eradicate all eyelid creases.
 Doing so would create excess tension on the eyelids and result in an overcorrection.
 Nor can surgery remove laughter lines at the sides of the eyes or malar bags (bulges high on the cheekbones).

 Eyelid surgery or eyelid reduction has evolved significantly in the last 15 years.
-The modern, competent surgeon should aim to give you a naturally youthful appearance.
+The aim of the surgery is to give you a naturally refreshed appearance.

 - In the upper eyelid, over zealous removal of fatty tissue excess has been shown to produce a hollow appearance, which can make the eyes of a patient look doll-like.

-A surgeon may perform eyelid reduction to remove the wrinkles on the area within the bony margins of your eye sockets.
+Eyelid reduction may be performed to remove the wrinkles on the area within the bony margins of your eye sockets.
 However, eyelid reduction will not improve crows feet and other wrinkles around the area.
-Moreover, this procedure will not lighten the dark colouring beneath the eyes.
+It is important to remember that this procedure will not lighten the dark colouring beneath the eyes.

 At your consultation, Mr Nduka will ask about: